3 Programming Fundamentals in R (Part I)

 ## 3 Charlie 22 75.33

-Once you have created or imported a data frame, you’ll often need to access it and perform various tasks and analyses.
+Once you have created or imported a data frame, you will often need to access it and perform various tasks and analyses.
 Let’s explore how to access data within a data frame effectively.

 Columns in a data frame represent different variables or attributes of your data.
 Often in data analysis, we want to select a specific column and then perform analyses on it.
 So how can we individually select columns?
 Well, in a data frame, every column has a name, similar to how each column in an Excel spreadsheet has a header.
 These column names enable you to access and manipulate specific columns or variables within your data frame.

-We select columns based on their names via two tools:
+We select columns based on their names via two methods:

 ## [1] "Alice" "Bob" "Charlie"